 If you only spend 10 minutes a day coming up with ideas, you will soon be an expert idea generator.

 2. Analyse Model Essays: Reverse Engineer

 Find some model IELTS essays: these are essays written at around a Band 8 or Band 9 level.
 You can find lots of these on websites, although some model essays are much better than others.
+Here are some model IELTS essays that I have written.
 The “Cambridge IELTS Authentic Practice Tests” series is also a good source of model essays.